 It’s easiest to weed out light and metallic contact in the normal course of fuel distribution and storage.
 Contact with air can be minimized as well.
-Diesel fuel stored in common underground tanks tend not to have a problem with heat – above ground storage tanks have more of a problem with this.
+Diesel fuel stored in common underground tanks tends not to have a problem with heat – above-ground storage tanks have more of a problem with this.
 It’s easier to get equipment without copper and bronze and other problematic metals to eliminate that cause.

 Another reason to control water build-up is the potential for microbes to infect and ruin fuel quality.
 Microbes like bacteria and fungi need water to grow and survive.
 Removing the water as it collects keep these harmful microbes (which ruin fuel quality) from growing and thriving. if a stored fuel tank does develop a microbe problem, a fuel biocide like Bellicide is needed to kill the infestation, while regular treatment with a product like Bellicide can be very helpful in ensuring they don't come back.
 This is especially useful in high humidity climates like here in Florida where water in stored fuel is an ongoing problem.

 You may be interested in these other articles:

 - Microbial Infestation of Fuel Tanks?
 Use a Fuel Cleaner for Bacteria

 - Diesel storage shelf life isn't what it used to be

 - Fuel Storage and Diesel Generator Problems: Fuel Microbes